krided/SERIAL3TOBMW-ESP/README.md

 [![Buy Me A Coffee](https://img.shields.io/badge/Buy%20Me%20a%20Coffee-ffdd00?&logo=buy-me-a-coffee&logoColor=black)](https://buycoffee.to/krided)

 This project reads real-time data from the **Speeduino EFI system** via UART and converts it into BMW-specific CAN messages for **E39/E46 instrument clusters**.
 It’s designed for ESP32 WROOM32D and MCP2551 transceiver, with optional web/Bluetooth dashboard support.
 ---

+## VERSIONS!

+**BASIC**
+- Basic code like, exacly one to one features from pazi88 code but on esp32 with mcp2515
+- Added blinking hot led
+- Will have only small updates for stability.
+Nothink more

+**MAIN**
+- Main code what will be used.
+- Will have all features and updates.
+---

 ## Features